csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - adds lateral inhibition, superlinearity, approximate sparsity
   - changes GeLU, which is approximately $\text{sigmoid}(1.7x) \cdot x$
   - just changing to SoLU decrease performance, had to add LayerNorm afterwards

+### editing

-- Locating and Editing Factual Associations in GPT ([meng et al. 2022](https://arxiv.org/abs/2202.05262) )
+- Locating and Editing Factual Associations in GPT ([meng, bau et al. 2022](https://arxiv.org/abs/2202.05262) )
   - *localize factual associations* - causal intervention for identifying neuron activations that are decisive in a model’s factual predictions
     - "causal traces" - run net multiple times, introducing corroptuions and then restoring states from original non-corrupted forward pass to see which states can restore the original results
     - a small number of states contain info that can flip the model from one state to another
   - *change factual associations* - modify feedforward weights to update specific factual associations using Rank-One Model Editing (ROME)
   - [Mass Editing Memory in a Transformer](https://memit.baulab.info/) (meng..., bau, 2022)
 - Knowledge Neurons in Pretrained Transformers ([dai et al. 2021](https://arxiv.org/abs/2104.08696)) - integrated gradients wrt to each neuron in BERT
+- Memory-Based Model Editing at Scale ([mitchell...manning, finn, 2022](https://proceedings.mlr.press/v162/mitchell22a/mitchell22a.pdf))
+  - keep track of list of edits in external memory and use them as appropriate context at test time (don't finetune the model)
+  - Fast model editing at scale ([mitchell...finn, manning, 2022](https://arxiv.org/abs/2110.11309))
+    -  a collection of small auxiliary editing networks that use a single desired input-output pair to edit a pre-trained model
+    -  MEND learns to transform the gradient obtained by standard fine-tuning, using a low-rank decomposition of the gradient

 ## symbolic reasoning